Hyatt Regency Delhi

-The Hyatt Regency Delhi is a hotel in New Delhi, India, opened in 1983, with 486 rooms and 51 suites.
+The Hyatt Regency Delhi is a hotel in New Delhi, India, opened in 1983.
+It is the largest 5-star hotel in India, in terms of number of rooms, with 1024 rooms.
 It is located in Bhikaji Cama Place, near Chanakyapuri, in South Delhi.
-It was managed by Hyatt until November 2020, The hotel no longer has any association with the Hyatt chain, but continues to use the Hyatt name.
+It is managed by Hyatt.

 History

-Asian Hotels (North) Ltd was incorporated in 1980 and was promoted by R S Saraf, R K Jatia, Chaman Lal Gupta, three non-resident Indians together with Sushil Gupta and Shiv Jatia, their Indian Associates.
+Asian Hotels (North) Ltd was incorporated in 1980 and was promoted by R S Saraf, R K Jatia, Chaman Lal Gupta, three Non-Resident Indians together with Sushil Gupta and Shiv Jatia, their Indian Associates.
 The builders entered into a 10-year franchise agreement with Hyatt International, and the new hotel was the chain's first hotel in India.
 The hotel's construction was spurred by the Asian Games in 1982.
 The Hyatt Regency Delhi opened in 1983.

-The hotel ceased to be associated with Hyatt Hotels on November 6, 2020 and entered bankruptcy in 2021.
+The hotel briefly ceased to be associated with Hyatt Hotels on November 6, 2020 before it entered bankruptcy in 2021.
+It has since rejoined the chain.